Ukraine vows defiance as Russia launches major invasion - KVIA

 Ukrainian presidential adviser Mykhailo Podolyak told CNN that a “full-fledged large-scale war has begun in Europe.”

-“Russia is attacking not just Ukraine, but all the rules of normal life in the modern world.
-What will be left of the security system on the continent?
-Zero,” he said.
 “From the north, east and south, Russian forces went on the offensive against Ukraine.
-Tanks, planes, diversion groups from Russia.”
+Tanks, planes, diversion groups from Russia,” he said.

-The Ukrainian Interior Ministry said Thursday that one Russian K-52 helicopter was shot down in the Kyiv region, as well as three other helicopters.
-It is unclear if the other three were Russian or Ukrainian.
+The Ukrainian Interior Ministry said one Russian K-52 helicopter was shot down in the Kyiv region, as well as three other helicopters.
+It was unclear if the other three were Russian or Ukrainian.

 Earlier Thursday, the General Staff of the Ukrainian Armed Forces said six Russian planes had been shot down as forces attacked Ukraine.
 Russian military denied the claims, state news agency TASS reported.